 Ask the community...

-I had trouble getting through to NYS Department of Labor when I filed last year.
-The phone lines are always busy no matter what the unemployment rate is.
-If you need to talk to someone and can't get through, I found this service called Claimyr that helped me reach an agent.
-You can check them out at claimyr.com - they have a video demo at https://youtu.be/qyftW-mnTNI that shows how it works.
+I had such a hard time getting through to NYS Department of Labor when I had questions about my application.
+The phone lines are always busy and the online chat never works.
+If you run into issues trying to reach them, I found this service called Claimyr (claimyr.com) that helped me get connected to an actual agent.
+They have a video demo at https://youtu.be/qyftW-mnTNI showing how it works.
 Really saved me when my claim got stuck in adjudication.

 0 coins